marksimi/omscs_schedule_2_gcal/README.md

 1. Download the desired CSV file from this repository.
 2. Open Google Calendar.
-3. On the left side, click the `+` next to "Other calendars".
+3. On the right side, click the gear icon, then click `Settings`.
-4. Select `Import`.
+4. On the left side, click `Import & export`.
 5. Click `Select file from your computer` and choose the downloaded CSV file.
+6. Change the calendar you wish to import the schedule into.
+7. Select `Import`.
-6. In case it's not already set, adjust the calendar time zone to Eastern Standard Time (EST) under `Settings`.
+8. In case it's not already set, adjust the calendar time zone to Eastern Standard Time (EST) under `Settings`.
-7. Choose the Google Calendar where you wish to add these events (typically, this is the one you're logged into).
+9. Choose the Google Calendar where you wish to add these events (typically, this is the one you're logged into).
-8. Click `Import`.
+10. Click `Import`.
 Now, the OMSCS class schedules should be visible in your Google Calendar as it's imported in accordance to Eastern Standard Time (EST).
-9. Optional: You may change the time zone back to your own as needed.
+11. Optional: You may change the time zone back to your own as needed.

 ## Report Errors